-Technology and consumption have never been more connected in such complex way.
-With such a relationship and with access to technology increasing, we are presented with exciting opportunities and challenges for innovative developments in AR applications.
-Start-ups, hardware manufacturers, developers, marketers and everyone in between are looking for the next big thing, hedging bets and pushing forward as they try to find their market fit and keep ahead of the rapidly evolving landscape.
-This blog focuses on two key technologies; real-time-location-systems (RTLS) and augmented reality (AR) applications, and explores their current connection.
+Technology and consumption have never been more connected in such a complex way.
+With such a relationship and with access to technology increasing, we are presented with exciting innovative developments in AR applications.
+Start-ups, hardware manufacturers, developers, marketers and everyone in between are looking for the next big thing, hedging bets and pushing forward as they try to find their product-market-fit and keep ahead of the rapidly evolving landscape.
+This blog focuses on two key technologies; real-time-location-systems (RTLS) and augmented reality (AR) applications, and explores their current relationship.

 Augmented reality (AR)